fun-with-serverless/building-serverless-using-iac/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Welcome
 Ever wanted to create your own mailing list manager a la Serverless style, now is your chance.
-In this workshop you'll build a group manager with the ability to:
+In this workshop you'll build a mailing list manager with the ability to:
 * Create new mailing list
 * Allow external participants to join these lists
 * Schedule sending a message via email to the subscribers.